dgb/marionette/README.md

 * Cross browser compatibility.
 This is caused by not having dependencies on any particular library.
 * Ensure compatibility with popular client side libraries.
 * Make a Rack middleware that detects incoming headers and modifies them appropriately (i.e. the Location header)
-* Use Link headers instead of customer headers for templates
+* Use Link headers instead of customer headers for templates and lazily load them.
 * Tests, dummy.